kjhass/PublicKB/Blueprints/how-to-execute-a-blueprint.md

 This KB article describes how to locate and execute a published Blueprint.

 ### Prerequisites
-* A active account on CenturyLink Cloud.
+* An active account on CenturyLink Cloud.

 ### Steps
 1. Log into the [Control Portal](https://control.ctl.io).

 2. From the Navigation Menu, select **Orchestration > Blueprint Library**.

-3. From the Data Center drop-down select the region in which you want to launch the Blueprint.
+3. From the Data Center drop-down, select the region in which you want to launch the Blueprint.
    ![Data Center Selection](../images/blueprint-e-01.png)

 4. Using the search criteria on the right, locate the Blueprint you want to execute.